hermangroup/docs/introduction/how-to-buy.rst

   https://www.gredoe-currency.com

-  Gredo E-currency offers OTC sale of Dash and other cryptocurrencies for Nigerian Naira (NGN).
+  Gredo E-currency offers OTC sale of Historia and other cryptocurrencies for Nigerian Naira (NGN).

 TruexGOLD